You may have heard the term ‘machine learning’ before. But you may not know what it means or how it applies to your business.

-This may sound a little complicated.
-However, that’s because it is.
-To provide a simple to understand example, popular services such as Netflix, Facebook, and Google all use machine learning to tailor an individual experience to you.
-For instance, when you browse Netflix, you receive recommendations based on what you have previously watched.
-No two Netflix accounts are the same, just like Facebook feeds and Google recommendations.
+Another example: popular services such as Netflix, Facebook, and Google all use machine learning to tailor experiences around every user.
+For instance, when you browse Netflix, you receive recommendations based on what you’ve previously watched.

-To put it simply: machine learning is designed to provide the user with an optimal experience, while simultaneously increasing the efficiency of the service that is provided.
-That is, on the business end, cutting costs, increasing sales, and creating an overall better environment and user experience for your customer.
+Simply put, machine learning is designed to provide the user with an optimal experience while simultaneously increasing the efficiency of the service provided.
+That is, cutting costs, increasing sales, and creating a better user experience for your customer.

-More businesses are beginning to understand the power of machine learning, slowly implementing these systems into their own businesses to maximise efficiency, even increasing ROI.
+More businesses are beginning to understand the power of machine learning, slowly implementing these systems into their own businesses to maximise efficiency, and increasing ROI.

 How does machine learning apply to my business?

 Good question.
-Your business may currently not use machine learning systems, especially so if you don’t use custom or bespoke software.
-However, even if you don’t, if you use services such as Facebook ads or even Google search, then you are benefitting from machine learning in-directly.
+Your business may currently not be using machine learning systems, especially if you don’t use custom software.
+However, even if you don’t, if you use services such as Facebook ads or even Google search, then you are benefitting from machine learning indirectly.

 For example, when using Facebook ads, you can target a very niche audience, an audience that has liked specific people, interests, and even friends.
-Your ads use machine learning to target these people directly, allowing you to get your product or service in front of those most likely to be interested.
+Your ads use machine learning to target these people directly, allowing you to get your product or service seen by those most likely to be interested.

-However, it doesn’t end there either.
-As we mentioned previously, bespoke software uses machine learning to increase the efficiency of your business.
-But what businesses does this apply to?
+However, it doesn’t end there.
+As mentioned previously, custom software uses machine learning to increase the efficiency of your business.
+But what businesses would this apply to?

-This is achieved via custom software, essentially allowing your program to become greater intuitive, learning from itself to make your business operations that little bit more efficient.
+This is achieved via custom software, essentially allowing your program to become more intuitive, learning from itself to make business operations more efficient.

-For instance, if you tailor-make a program to help manage your accounting books, then machine learning will further improve this process.
-Perhaps you have an outgoing payment every month to one person or business – the software will register this each month, saving you the effort of manually submitting and acknowledging this payment.
-This saves you time, effort, and if done right, creates much less work, allowing you to focus on other, perhaps more important tasks.
+For instance, if you tailor-make a program to help manage your accounting, then machine learning can further improve this process.
+Perhaps you have an outgoing payment every month – the software will register this each month, saving you the effort of manually submitting and acknowledging the payment.
+This saves time, effort, and if done right, creates much less work, allowing you to focus on other important tasks.

-Let’s take another example; let’s say you manage a golf course and hundreds of members.
+Another example: let’s say you manage a golf course and hundreds of members.
 Machine learning would allow you to account for each subscription payment, automatically following up with an email to remind of upcoming payments for the year or month.
-Once paid, the system will mark this for you, saving you the time and effort of following-up and emailing each individual member of the club.
+Once paid, the system will mark this for you, saving you the time and effort of following-up and chasing each club member.

 Minimising human intervention

 The ultimate goal of machine learning is to minimise human interaction with a computer or system.
-These computers/machines learn from patterns and existing data and develop over time, becoming faster and more efficient.
+The machine learns from patterns and existing data, they develop over time, becoming faster and more efficient.

 Over the past decade, machine learning has expanded massively.
-While machine learning was exclusively developed to identify patterns, it’s now being used to develop self-driving cars and other fascinating technology.
-We’re not saying you need to develop your own set of wheels that can drive itself; however, reducing human intervention at work is a massive bonus.
+While machine learning was exclusively developed to identify patterns, it’s now being used to develop other interesting technologies.

-Another example of this is the transportation industry.
+Another example is in the transportation.
 Let’s say your company specialises in delivering goods to warehouses and other organisations, most likely long and complicated journeys that take days to complete.
-With machine learning, you can plot the most efficient route taking into account potential problems, real-time traffic and road works, and even profitability.
+With machine learning, you can plot the most efficient route taking into account potential problems, real-time traffic and roadworks, even profitability.

-It doesn’t end there, either.
-Retail businesses use it to create custom product suggestions, the healthcare industry uses sensors and other devices to monitor a patient’s vitals, and the government use machine learning to detect fraud, identify, theft, and other crime.
+It doesn’t end there.
+Retail businesses use it to create custom product suggestions, the healthcare industry uses sensors and other devices to monitor a patient’s vital signs.
+The government uses machine learning to detect fraud, identify theft and other crime.

-If you like what you hear, and are perhaps considering how machine learning would help your business, then listen up.
-The team at Bespoke Software can help you.
-We specialise in custom-built software that utilises machine learning, allowing you to operate your business as efficiently as possible.
+If you’re perhaps considering how machine learning would help your business, the team at BSPOKE Software can help.
+We specialise in custom-built software that uses machine learning, allowing you to operate your business more efficiently.

-Machine learning is a relatively new process/system developed in recent years.
-It’s only now that many businesses realise how machine learning can help them progress, expand, save money, and overall, become more efficient.
+Machine learning is a relatively new system developed in recent years.
+It’s only now that many businesses realise how machine learning can help them progress, expand, save money, become more efficient.

-Remember: machine learning is not exclusively for large businesses or retail outlets; it’s for all businesses that have some current system or software and are looking for an intelligent and intuitive upgrade.
+Remember, machine learning is not exclusively for large businesses or retail outlets.
+It’s for all businesses that have any software system and are looking for an intelligent and intuitive upgrade.

-If you’re looking to implement machine learning into your daily operations, the team at Bespoke Software can create custom programs and software tailor-made to your business.
+If you’re looking to implement machine learning into your daily operations, the team at BSPOKE Software can create custom programs and software tailor-made to your business.